 5. Cheerful Sunflower Row

-Nothing says summer like a row of towering sunflowers.
-Plant them along fence lines or as a natural privacy screen that reaches 6-8 feet tall.
+Plant mammoth sunflower seeds along fence lines or as a natural privacy screen that reaches 6-8 feet tall.
 Kids absolutely love watching these giants grow from seed to bloom.
 The birds go crazy for the seeds in fall.
-Choose varieties like Mammoth Russian for maximum height or Teddy Bear for compact cuteness.
 They’re incredibly easy to grow from seed and handle heat like champs.

-Create a romantic garden retreat with peony garden ideas that feature those gorgeous, oversized blooms.
-Peonies come in shades of pink, white, red, and coral, with petals that look like ruffled fabric.
+Create a romantic garden retreat with gorgeous oversized peony plants in shades of pink, white, red, and coral.
 They bloom for about three weeks in late spring and the fragrance is divine.
-Plant them where you’ll walk by often so you don’t miss that amazing scent.
-These perennials live for decades with minimal care.
-Support the heavy blooms with peony rings to keep them from flopping over.
+Plant them where you’ll walk by often.
+These perennials live for decades with minimal care — support the heavy blooms with peony rings to keep them from flopping over.

 Mix flowers with ornamental grasses for a contemporary garden look.
 Plant purple coneflowers and black-eyed susans among feather grass and fountain grass.
 The grasses add movement and texture while the flowers provide color pops.
 This combination works great in modern, low-maintenance gardens.
 The grasses stay attractive even after flowers fade.
 Everything is drought-tolerant once established.
 It’s the perfect blend of structure and softness.